anubhab0709/anubhab0709/README.md

 - 🌱 I’m currently learning **Full Stack Web Development**

-- 👯 I’m looking to collaborate on **Software and Web Development field**
+- 👯 I’m looking to collaborate in **Software and Web Development fields**

 - 👨‍💻 All of my projects are available at [https://github.com/anubhab0709](https://github.com/anubhab0709)